nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

    :local:
    :depth: 2

-Known issues listed on this page *and* tagged with the :ref:`latest official release version <release_notes>` are valid for the current state of development.
+Known issues and :ref:`known_issues_vulnerabilities` listed on this page *and* tagged with the :ref:`latest official release version <release_notes>` are valid for the current state of development.
-Use the drop-down filter to see known issues for previous releases and check if they are still valid.
+Use the drop-down filter to see known issues and vulnerabilities for previous releases and check if they are still valid.

+In addition to known issues listed here, check the current issues in the `official Zephyr repository`_, since these might apply to the |NCS| fork of the Zephyr repository as well.
+To get help and report issues that are not related to Zephyr but to the |NCS|, go to Nordic's `DevZone`_.

 .. raw:: html
    :file: includes/filter.js